Back to School Sale: $100 OFF Sitewide Shop now

 Do All Epilators Look AlikeSince different brands manufacture different epilators, they can’t look alike.
 While their operating mechanism may be similar, certain factors set epilators apart.
 One of these differentiating factors is the design of their heads.
 Some look and work like tweezers, while others contain springs that pull out the hairs from the body.
 The third type, which is famous with Remington, has rotating discs.

 We can also categorize epilators based on their functioning medium.
 In this regard, we have wet, dry, and wet & dry epilators.
-This categorization is to mean that some epilators function in wet medium while others don’t.
+This categorization means that some epilators function in wet mediums while others don’t.
 Most modern releases function in both mediums to give users more freedom to decide what they want.

 Pro Tip: Epilation is best done on dry skin and hair.
 Although it hurts more when your skin is dry, you won’t miss any strands, and you only have to run the tool over your skin once.